fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Describes which flow in which service a [flow control component](/concepts/flow-control/flow-control.md#components) should apply to
+Selects flows based on _Control Point_, flow labels, agent group and service that the [flow control component](/concepts/flow-control/flow-control.md#components) operates on.

 :::info